-Failure by a member of the clergy to have "due regard" to House of Bishops' safeguarding Guidance is an act or omission which may constitute safeguarding Guidance would be grounds for the revocation of that Reader's or lay worker's licence by the Bishop, and failure by a churchwarden or parochial church council could result in an investigation being carried out by the Charity Commission and the churchwarden or PCF age mbers being disqualified as charity trustees.
+Failure by a member of the clergy to have "due regard" to House of Bishops' safeguarding Guidance is an act or omission which may constitute misconduct under the Clergy Discipline Measure 2003 ('CDM').
+Failure by a Reader or lay worker to have due regard to House of Bishops' safeguarding Guidance would be grounds for the revocation of that Reader's or lay worker's licence by the Bishop, and failure by a churchwarden or parochial church council could result in an investigation being carried out by the Charity Commission and the churchwarden or PCF agreembers being disqualified as charity trustees.